Healthcare, Counselling

 Ko wai mātou | About Us

-Mō tenei tūranga mahi / About this role
+Mō tenei tūranga mahi | About this role

 Ko wai koe / About you

-Current registration as a Counsellor.
+Current registration as a counsellor

-For confidential enquiries please call Chan Collin 0275 401 027 or upload your resume and cover letter through the link provided.
+If you want to be part of our team upload your resume and cover letter through the link provided.

 To complete an application form, click on the link